Teaching Strategies for AAC: How to Get Kids Really Talking

 speech language pathologists, related service providers, teachers, parents, paraprofessionals

-ECSE, Related Services, Assistive Technology, Special Education, LIFE skills, Speech Therapy, Parents
+Related Services, Assistive Technology, Special Education, Low Incidence Disabilities, Speech Therapy, Parents, ECSE

 In-person